 - 1/2 cup white onion, chopped

-- 6 cups of chicken broth or water mixed with granulated chicken bouillon
+- 6 cups of chicken or vegetable broth

 - Salt and pepper to taste